When to Match: A Cost-Balancing Principle for Dynamic Markets: Omitted Details for the Delivery Experiment

 The decision variables are binary assignment variables $y_{ik} \in \{0, 1\}$ for each location-driver pair $(i, k) \in \mathcal{I} \times \mathcal{K}$.
 Specifically, $y_{ik} = 1$ if location $i$ is assigned to driver $k$, and $y_{ik} = 0$ otherwise.
 The vector $\mathbf{y}_k = \{y_{ik}\}_{i \in \mathcal{I}}$ collects all assignment decisions for driver $k$, defining the set of locations $\mathcal{I}_k = \{i \in \mathcal{I} : y_{ik} = 1\}$ that driver $k$ must visit.

-The objective is to minimize the expected total delivery delay across all drivers.
-Because service times at customer locations are uncertain (depending on factors such as customer availability and order complexity), we adopt a sample average approximation (SAA) approach.
-Let $\mathcal{S}$ denote a set of scenarios, where each scenario $s \in \mathcal{S}$ specifies a realization of service times $\{t_i^s\}_{i \in \mathcal{I}}$.
+The objective is to minimize the realized total delivery delay across all drivers for the current dispatch batch.
+We treat service times as observed inputs from the delivery records rather than as a source of stochastic uncertainty in the VRP.
+Let $\tilde{t}_i$ denote the realized service time at customer location $i$, which captures the time spent at the location for handoff.

-For a given assignment, driver $k$'s total delivery time consists of two components: (1) the sum of service times at assigned locations, $\sum_{i \in \mathcal{I}} t_i^s y_{ik}$, and (2) the travel time $l_k$ required to visit all assigned locations and return to the depot.
-The travel time $l_k = l(\mathbf{y}_k)$ is determined by solving a TSP over the assigned locations, finding the shortest route that starts at the depot, visits all locations in $\mathcal{I}_k$, and returns to the depot.
+For a given assignment, driver $k$'s total delivery time consists of two components: (1) the sum of realized service times at assigned locations, $\sum_{i \in \mathcal{I}} \tilde{t}_i y_{ik}$, and (2) the travel time $l_k$ required to visit all assigned locations and return to the depot.
+The travel time $l_k = l(\mathbf{y}_k)$ is determined by the route selected for the assigned locations, starting at the depot, visiting all locations in $\mathcal{I}_k$, and returning to the depot.

-Driver $k$'s delay in scenario $s$ is the positive part of the difference between total delivery time and the commitment time $T_c$:
+Driver $k$'s delay is the positive part of the difference between realized total delivery time and the commitment time $T_c$:

-The objective function averages this delay across all drivers and scenarios:
+The objective function sums this realized delay across all drivers:

 The formulation includes three types of constraints:

 \begin{enumerate} \item Coverage constraint: Each location must be served by exactly one driver.

 This ensures that every customer order is delivered and that no location is visited by multiple drivers.